Welcome to the Magic of Everything — a love letter to all my failures and a celebration of everything that’s wrong with me.

 When I looked around at my friends and family, most people appeared capable and confident moving through the phases of life our society has mapped out for us — from school to work to marriage and children and/or pets.
-They have beautiful homes with well-kept gardens that they relax in after a busy day at work building on their increasingly successful career.
-They can soothe their wanderlust with an overseas holiday each year and, for the most part, they seem to know how to cook.
+They had beautiful homes with well-kept gardens that they relaxed in after a busy day at work building on their increasingly successful career.
+They could soothe their wanderlust with an overseas holiday each year and, for the most part, they seemed to know how to cook.

 But not me.

 I couldn’t wrap my head around any of that.

 I could easily live in a mud house in the Himalayas for 5 months, but don’t ask me to keep a house plant alive for a week.
 Trekking into the Sahara on a camel while chatting with my Berber guide in French?
 No problem!
 But if you start talking about bathroom renovations and home loan interest rates you have lost me.